-Mr Riyad Taweel - Head of Treasury HBTF
+Mr Riyad Taweel - Head of Treasury of HBTF

-Mr Gerald Hawkins - Independent Non-Executive Director
+Mr Nabil Hamadeh - Independent Non-Executive Director

-The Board therefore comprises 5 representatives of the shareholders, two independent Non-Executive Directors and the Bank's Chief Executive Officer (CEO).
+The Board therefore comprises five representatives of the shareholders, two independent Non-Executive Directors and the Bank's Chief Executive Officer (CEO).

 The Board members receive a comprehensive 'Board pack' for each meeting, along with other documents relating to specific issues to be addressed at the Board meeting.